-Paul Gardner has taught at Luther since 1985.
-He teaches courses in Global Politics, Politics and Religion, and Terrorism and Democracy.
-Throughout his career he has directed the Nottingham program, taken six groups to Northern Ireland, spent a sabbatical semester in Poland lecturing on American foreign policy, directed the International Studies program, and taught in Luther’s Paideia I and Paideia II programs.
+Paul Gardner joined the Luther faculty in 1985.
+He taught courses in Global Politics, Politics and Religion, and Terrorism and Democracy.
+Throughout his career he directed the Nottingham program, took six groups to Northern Ireland, spent a sabbatical semester in Poland lecturing on American foreign policy, directed the International Studies program, and taught in Luther’s Paideia I and Paideia II programs.
 Several years ago he developed a January term course for first year students on happiness, with the current variation titled “An Examined Life IS worth Living.”

 Education: Ph.D., M.A., Political Science, Duke University; B.A., Lawrence University